-That moment occurred when you were no longer pleased with finishing your day without hearing your “friend’s” voice at the other end of the phone or getting some kind of contact from them.
+That moment occurred when you were no longer pleased with finishing your day without hearing your “friend’s” voice at the other end of the phone or receiving some form of contact from them.

 You are indeed falling into a relationship and you have probably been in it for while.

-Recognize these moments so that you are aware of where you are at mentally in this current interaction with this person.
+Recognize these moments so that you are aware of where you are at mentally with this person.

-In order not to get too far ahead of yourself, it helps to not allow your emotions to overtake what the other person is feeling by miles.
+In order not to get too far ahead of yourself, quell your emotions so that they don’t overtake what the other person is feeling by miles.

-If you get too far ahead in your emotions, the other person may never catch up.
+By barreling too far ahead in your emotions, the other person never catches up.